Terms and Conditions

-(a) charge the Customer interest on the overdue amount at the rate of 5% per year above the base rate of HSBC Bank Plc from time to time (which interest will accrue daily from the due date until the date of actual payment and be compounded quarterly); or
+(a) charge the Customer interest on the overdue amount at the current rate of statutory interest (which interest will accrue daily from the due date until the date of actual payment and be compounded quarterly); or

 (b) claim interest and statutory compensation from the Customer pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.

 (a) collect and collate evidence of all expenses;

 (b) retain such records and evidence during the Term and for a period of 3 month following the end of the Term; and